cslmath/champlainww.ca/docs/instructors/ins-math-achievements.md

     Instructors can modify and administer achievements by using the Achievement Editor page.
     - [Achievements - WeBWorK Wiki][wiki]

-This page is an introduction to writing custom Math Achievements
+This page is an introduction to writing custom Math Achievements.

+!!! warning

+    It is strongly suggested that you initially assign achievements to _no users_ and only assign achievements to the students once all of your customizations and configurations are done.

+    Checking and tracking achievements can be resource intensive, be sparing with the achievemnts that you assign to your students.

 ## Enable Math Achievements